parinfer/parinfer.js/lib/parinfer.js.md

 ### Dangerous Quotes

-Inserting a quote can cause a problem that is hard to track down.
+Inserting a quote can sometimes cause a problem that is hard to track down.
 This is caused by syntax comments interfering with the detection of unbalanced strings.
-We have dubbed this the _"Quote Danger"_ problem.

 #### String Corruption